16 SEO Tips to Improve Your Ranking

 Therefore, you should make sure your online shop URLs are all structured in a logical way.

-2. Unique content is a winner
+2. Unique content wins

 Write the way your audience speaks, so knowing your target audience well is very important.